iotaledger/iota-wiki/docs/maintain/iota-core/2.0/docs/how_tos/using_docker.md

 :::note

-This step is recommended, but optional if you are using autopeering.
+This step is recommended but optional if you are using autopeering.
 See [peering](../references/peering.md) for more information.

 :::